What is cloud computing?

 Public cloud

 public cloud is a type of cloud computing in which a cloud service provider makes computing resources available to users over the public internet.
-These include SaaS applications, individual virtual machines (VMs), bare metal computing hardware, complete enterprise-grade infrastructures and development platforms.
+These include SaaS applications, individual virtual machines (VMs), bare metal computing hardware, complete enterprise-grade infrastructures, and development platforms.
 These resources might be accessible for free or according to subscription-based or pay-per-usage pricing models.

 The public cloud provider owns, manages and assumes all responsibility for the data centers, hardware and infrastructure on which its customers’ workloads run.
-It typically provides high-bandwidth network connectivity to ensure high performance and rapid access to applications and data.
+It typically provides high-bandwidth network connectivity to help ensure high performance and rapid access to applications and data.

 Public cloud is a multi-tenant environment where all customers pool and share the cloud provider’s data center infrastructure and other resources.
 In the world of the leading public cloud vendors, such as Amazon Web Services (AWS), Google Cloud, IBM Cloud®, Microsoft Azure and Oracle Cloud, these customers can number in the millions.